 How To Secure Your Bitcoin

 There are multiple wallet applications you can use to secure your Bitcoin.
 We provide steps for Electrum and Mycelium, but they are largely consistent across other wallets.

 Electrum is arguably the best lightweight Bitcoin wallet available.
 To get started, download and install Electrum, and carefully note down the mnemonic seed generated by it.
-This seed is used as the root of your private keys, and can be used to recover your bitcoin in case your Electrum install, harddrive, or computer are destroyed.
+This seed is used as the root of your private keys and can be used to recover your bitcoin in case your hard drive or computer gets destroyed.